-The food worksheet that you can download or print in this blog post was a huge help for feeding my picky eater toddler son.
+This food worksheet that you can download or print in this blog post was a huge help for feeding my picky eater toddler son.
 Read the blog post for instructions for how to use the (free!) worksheet and grab the worksheet at the bottom of this post.

 If you've got a picky eater on your hands who only eats a few foods, it can be such a struggle thinking of meals for them.
 It might seem simple: they only eat mac 'n cheese, so give them mac 'n cheese!
 But in reality you will not serve only mac n cheese to your kid, and it might seem impossible trying to figure out their next meal.

 So I put together this Picky Eater Food Worksheet that I use for my 2 year old son.
-I got this idea from his occupational therapist / feeding therapist who asked me to list a few foods that my son eats, doesn’t eat, and used to eat.
+I got this idea from his occupational therapist / feeding therapist who asked me to list a few foods that my son eats, doesn't eat, and used to eat.
 (By the way, if you're curious about feeding therapy for picky eaters, you can read about our experience and how much it has helped us.)

 Listing the foods for the therapist really helped me get organized in my head, so I decided to write them all down.
 I also added another category: "sometimes eats."